101 fantastic activities for the Christmas 2019 school holidays

 Where: Cairngorm Reindeer Centre, Glenmore, Aviemore, Inverness-shire, PH22 1QU

-What: Santa will be making waves this December at The Falkirk Wheel – so get on board for a magical boat trip complete with Christmas activities and singing and dancing with the Elves before meeting the big man himself.
+What: Santa will be making waves this December at The Falkirk Wheel – so get on board for a magical boat trip, where you’ll be able to sing and dance with the elves while taking part in face painting and other festive fun, all before the man in red steps aboard to hand out gifts.

 Where: The Falkirk Wheel, Lime Rd, Tamfourhill, Falkirk FK1 4RS